 In addition to our review, the government's changes also provide you with new protections.
 These include:

-- The person who sells you electricity needs to get your explicit and informed consent before creating an agreement for the sale of electricity.
+- The person who sells or supplies you electricity needs to get your explicit and informed consent before creating an agreement for the sale of electricity (from 1 April 2018).
 This means that they must clearly tell you how much you will be paying, any terms or conditions that the sale is subject to, and they need to make sure you agree to these terms.
+They must provide certain information in writing.

-- From July 1 2018, if you have a problem with the sale or supply of your electricity that hasn’t been resolved directly with your provider, you can get help from the Victorian Energy and Water Ombudsman.
+- From 1 July 2018, if you have a problem with the sale or supply of your electricity that hasn’t been resolved directly with your seller or supplier, you can get help from the Energy and Water Ombudsman (Victoria).